 When I look at ZimDancehall (simply shortform for Zimbabwean Dancehall or Ragga music) in general, the genre has truly swept Zimbabweans off their feet.

-This was about 8 years ago...
+The year is 2010...
 A video documentary of Team Kunakirwa's journey across Zimbabwe talking to various musicians and producers alike to highlight the state of Zimbabwean music.
 We decided to put faces to the voices that entertain us from within the borders and talked to a number of artists about their music and the issues they face in the entertainment industry.
 The good part?
 This is just random footage, all unplanned but put together to tell a story.